Emoji Attack: Enhancing Jailbreak Attacks Against Judge LLM Detection: Related Work

-Recent research has increasingly focused on developing Judge LLMs specifically aimed at safety risk detection.
-For example, Meta has proposed Llama Guard~\cite{inan2023llama} and Llama Guard 2~\cite{metallamaguard2}, which are based on Llama 2~\cite{touvron2023llama} and Llama 3~\cite{llama3modelcard}, respectively.
-These models are designed to evaluate the harmfulness of responses and to prevent jailbreaking.
-Other models, such as ShieldLM~\cite{zhang2024shieldlm} and WildGuard~\cite{han2024wildguard}, have been introduced to further enhance the robustness of Judge LLMs.
-Additionally, widely-used models like GPT-3.5 and GPT-4 have been trained to detect harmful responses~\cite{chao2023jailbreaking, qi2023fine}.
-Despite these developments, the exploration of biases in Judge LLMs used for jailbreaking remains under-explored.
-This paper addresses this gap by identifying token segmentation bias in Judge LLMs and proposing the \textit{Emoji Attack} to exploit this bias.
+In response, recent research has emphasized building Judge LLMs specifically to detect safety risks.
+Notable examples include Meta’s Llama Guard~\cite{inan2023llama} and Llama Guard2~\cite{metallamaguard2}, built on Llama2~\cite{touvron2023llama} and Llama3~\cite{llama3modelcard}, respectively.
+Other models, such as ShieldLM~\cite{zhang2024shieldlm} and WildGuard~\cite{han2024wildguard}, further increase the robustness of guardrails.
+In parallel, commercial LLMs such as GPT-3.5 and GPT-4 also provide mechanisms to detect harmful responses~\cite{chao2023jailbreaking, qi2023fine}.
+Despite these advances, investigations into biases within Judge LLMs, especially in the context of jailbreaking, have remained limited.
+Addressing this gap, our work identifies token segmentation bias in Judge LLMs and introduces the \textit{Emoji Attack} as a novel approach to exploiting this vulnerability.